 The Brown's Creek Watershed District (the District), Stillwater, Minnesota was originally created in 1997 by the Minnesota Board of Water and Soil Resources (the Board) as provided in Minnesota Statutes Chapter 103D.
 The District was established to promote the public welfare and public interest and will advance the purpose of Minnesota statutes, chapters 103B and 103D.
-The District is operated by a five member Board of Managers, which consists of a chairperson, vice chair, treasurer and three supervisors.
-All members are elected on a nonpartisan, at-large basis and serve on a part-time basis.
+The District is operated by a five-member Board of Managers, which consists of a chairperson, vice chair, treasurer and three supervisors.
+All members are appointed by county commissioners for 3 year terms and serve on a part-time basis.